Podcast Hosting: Compare Hosting

 - A podcast website to advertise your podcast.

-- Simple publishing tools to get your podcast out to multiple social media accounts and websites of your choice easily.
+- Simple publishing tools social media and websites of your choice.

 Using a podcast hosting provider for your podcast is the best choice if you're serious about building a sizeable audience.

 What's the difference between a web server and a media server?

 Web servers are configured to support websites and web applications with a relatively low bandwidth demand.
 Most web servers simply don't have the backend power to handle simultaneous downloads of large media files.
 Media servers on the other hand are specifically configured to handle multiple simultaneous downloads of large media files.
 So while your web server can and will host media files, if your audience is large enough to result in simultaneous downloads you really need to host your media files on a server designed for that purpose.

 What factors do I need to take into account when selecting a podcast hosting provider?

 The primary factors to take into consideration are storage and bandwidth.
 Most media servers accounts include a set amount of storage space for your files, and a certain amount of bandwidth to allow users to access and download or stream your podcasts.
 It will take a little math, but you need to figure out how large your podcasts files will be, how many you plan to have available at once, and how large your audience will be.
 With those figures in hand you will be better equipped to select a plan that will provide the storage and bandwidth your podcast will need.